Nicolas-Latte/GANVC/README.md

 The names of the scripts are self-explanatory.
 The main script is 1_MAIN.R, which calls the others.

 ## Final map
-The map can be downloaeded from the following link: https://dox.uliege.be/index.php/s/oy7RuZFbPOudRBL
+The map can be downloaded from the following link: https://dox.uliege.be/index.php/s/oy7RuZFbPOudRBL